The British Dental Health Foundation has joined more than 60 organisations backing recommendations for a tax on sugary drinks.

 The report, compiled by Sustain entitled ‘A Children’s Future Fund – How food duties could provide the money to protect children’s health and the world they grow up in’, makes three main recommendations for Budget 2013 it believes would help to improve children’s health.
 They are:

-• Ring-fence the majority of money raised from a sugary drinks duty for a Children’s Future Fund, which could be spent on improving children’s health by, for example, providing free school meals, or sustainably produced fruit and vegetable snacks in schools;
+2. Ring-fence the majority of money raised from a sugary drinks duty for a Children’s Future Fund, which could be spent on improving children’s health by, for example, providing free school meals, or sustainably produced fruit and vegetable snacks in schools

-‘The increase in consumption of sugary drinks is one of the key reasons for dental decay, particularly in children.
-By proposing the introduction of a duty on sugary drinks there will be an inevitable reduction in consumption and benefits for both general and dental health.
+Chief executive of the Foundation, Dr Nigel Carter said: ‘The increase in consumption of sugary drinks is one of the key reasons for dental decay, particularly in children.
+By proposing a duty on sugary drinks there will be an inevitable reduction in consumption and benefits for both general and dental health.’